The idea of traveling with a cat may seem fun and glamorous (see photo below).

 Whether you are traveling by car or plane, it is likely going to be stressful for your cat.
 So it is good to take some steps before the trip to get your cat used to, and comfortable with the objects he will use while traveling.

 If you plan in advance, you can help your cat familiarize with your car, the carrier, and the travel litter box.
+Doing so will reduce the stress involved with traveling, as the cat will at least have some familiar objects to relate to.
 You can even create positive associations with them.

 Here are some practical things you can do: